Icinga/icinga2/doc/04-configuring-icinga-2.md

 # Configuring Icinga 2: First Steps <a id="configuring-icinga2-first-steps"></a>

-This chapter provides an introduction into best practices with your Icinga 2 configuration.
+This chapter provides an introduction into best practices for your Icinga 2 configuration.
 The configuration files which are automatically created when installing the Icinga 2 packages are a good way to start with Icinga 2.